ammar-tanwar/bloglearnbay/posts/no-code-machine-learning-just-gone-viral-but-what's-that.md

 ---
 title: No Code Machine Learning Just Gone Viral!- But What's That?
+stitle: "No Code Machine Learning Just Gone Viral!- But What's That?"
+publish: "Published on"
 desc: "Machine Learning with no code is a subset of Machine Learning.
 No code Machine Learning uses a development platform with a code-free drag and drop interface, which is basically grounded on ML and AI-based models."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/nocode-1.jpeg"